PointsBet Sportsbook Iowa Promo Code for $2,000

 PointsBet sign-up bonus: Up to a $2,000 value

 PointsBet online sportsbook has a great offer for new customers.
-It is for two risk-free bets worth as much as $2,000.
+It is for two second chance bets worth as much as $2,000.
 To get started sign up with PointsBet Iowa and use our exclusive PointsBet promo code BETBONUS.

-Then the first traditional bet and first PointsBetting bet you place will be risk-free.
+Then the first traditional bet and first PointsBetting bet you place will be refunded with a free bet if they lose.
 The traditional, or fixed odds, bet is covered for up to $500.
 The PointsBetting wager is covered for up to $1,500.
 If any of those bets nets $0.00 in return, PointsBet will refund your losses with a free bet.

 Understand that free bets are not the same as cash, so you have to bet them, you cannot simply cash it out.
 It still is a great offer though because if you play your cards right you can turn those free bets into a whole lot more.
 Or even better, you just win your first two bets and don’t have to mess with the freebies at all!